GrosSacASac/DOM99/readme.md

     <button data-fx="click-functionName">Action</button>
     //Note we wrote functionName not aFunction

-to start using dom99 use this statement

-    D.linkJsAndDom();

 To changes the text of `<p data-vr="talkings"></p>` and all other element that share the variable talkings